MidnightVisions/student-help-online/README.md

 <h1 align="center">Ultraviolet-App</h1>

-The deployable all-in-one bundle for [Ultraviolet](https://github.com/titaniumnetwork-dev/Ultraviolet), a highly sophisticated proxy used for evading internet censorship or accessing websites in a controlled sandbox using the power of service-workers and more!
+The deployable all-in-one bundle for [Ultraviolet](https://github.com/titaniumnetwork-dev/Ultraviolet), a highly sophisticated   used for   ing internet   rship or accessing websites in a controlled sandbox using the power of service-workers and more!

 ## Deployment